 Jason Hairston, ex-NFL player and Donald Trump Jr.'s hunting partner, dead at 47 after years of battling CTE symptoms

-Former NFL player Jason Hairston, who joined Donald Trump Jr. on a hunting trip just weeks ago, died at the age 47, his company announced Wednesday.
+Former NFL player Jason Hairston, who joined Donald Trump Jr. on a hunting trip just weeks ago, died at age 47, his company announced Wednesday.

 KUIU, the hunting gear company that Hairston founded, announced the “tragic passing.”